Luming-L/NGG/presentation.md

 ### Read patching
 #### sequencing jump
-a small region cannot be matched by any reads
+a small region cannot be matched with any reads
+A is a long read.
+B1 and B2 are reads aligned to A.
 #### Alignment breaks
 a larger region cannot be matched by any reads
 #### Noisy regions